-4 Unemployment benefits
+4 Unemployment Benefits

-In this section we investigate the effects of introducing unemployment benefits (UB) in the model.
+In this Section we investigate the effects of introducing unemployment benefits (UB) in the model.
 As explained above, in this case the government pays a benefit to unemployed workers which is given by equation 7.
-In particular, we set $\eta = 0$ in the baseline model, while $\eta = 0.5$ in the UB scenario.
+In particular, we set $\eta=0$ in the baseline model, while $\eta=0.5$ in the UB scenario.

-4.1 Baseline model vs. unemployment benefit scenario
+4.1 Baseline Model vs. Unemployment Benefit Scenario

-As clearly emerges from the Table 2, the average rate of unemployment is markedly lower in the UB scenario (about 6.5%) than in the baseline model (almost 10%).
+As clearly emerges from Table 4, the average rate of unemployment on 1000 Monte Carlo simulations is markedly lower in the UB scenario (about 6.5%) than in the baseline model (almost 10%), and this difference is even larger if we consider also the 5 simulations with big crises (mean unemployment rate above 20%) that we exclude from the statistics of the baseline model; indeed the big crisis scenario disappears when unemployment benefits are present (all 1000 simulations are used for the statistics in the column devoted to the UB scenario).
 Moreover, we observe a fall of the default rate for both firms and banks, an improvement of credit conditions (from an excess demand to an excess supply of credit in the average), an increase of both firm leverage and bank exposure, while the corresponding volatilities decrease.
-The negative effects of the government intervention, that is the slight increase of both the average inflation rate (from 1.99% to 2.15%) and the average ratio between the public deficit and the nominal GDP (from 3.26 to 3.37), have a modest impact on the macroeconomy.
+The negative effects of the government intervention, that is the slight increase of both the average inflation rate (from 1.99% to 2.15%) and the average ratio between the public deficit and the nominal GDP (from 3.26% to 3.37%), have a modest impact on the macroeconomy.
 In particular, the larger public expenditure due to providing benefits to unemployed people is quite well compensated by the increased level of taxes (with an unchanged taxation rate) deriving from a higher level of GDP in an economy with a lower rate of unemployment.
-Then, the government successfully intervenes in the economy through providing unemployment benefits: indeed, in this case unemployed workers can buy more goods (otherwise they can spend only a fraction of their wealth), indeed the wage share is slightly larger in the UB scenario, so increasing the demand for produced goods and then firms' profits; this leads to more employment which further enlarges the aggregate demand.
-In other words, government intervention through unemployment benefits stabilize the aggregate demand and the system is more stable nevertheless a higher level of both firm leverage and bank exposure.
-This also means that public intervention looses the credit constraint to the economy; indeed, the larger credit availability results in a lower average rate of interest.
-In other words, a more leveraged financial sector sustains the expansion of the economy when the government provides more liquidity to the system through the countercyclical mechanism of unemployment benefits, with the fundamental cooperation of the central bank which buys the outstanding public debt.
+Then, the government successfully intervenes in the economy through providing unemployment benefits: in this case unemployed workers can buy more goods (otherwise they can spend only a fraction of their wealth), indeed the wage share is slightly larger in the UB scenario, so increasing the demand for